ToniKorin/wp-plugin-trackserver/README.md

   quotes (kml="http://....kml http://....kml").
 If enabled in the settings, when a url is prefixed with the string 'proxy:', the request is proxied through Trackserver.
+* label: true (or 't', 'yes' or 'y'), false (default), show track name as label of marker
 * infobar: true (or 't', 'yes' or 'y'), false (default), or a template string, to specify whether an information bar should be shown on the map, when live tracking is active.
 This only works with 'track=live' or the 'user' parameter,